Suter MMX2: Technical information

 The Suter MMX2 has a 600cc four-stroke inline-four engine, built and serviced by ExternPro and equipped with a Honda Racing Corporation wiring loom and ECU.
 Its engine produces 129 hp with a 5-gallon fuel capacity, fuel mapping, and ignition adjustments.
 Additional gearing options were also available from the manufacturer.

 The complete motorcycle weighs 308 lbs dry.

 Racing history

 During their short Moto2 history, Suter supplied the MMX2 to many teams, such as Forward Racing, Vector Kiefer Racing, Racing Team Germany, Marc VDS Racing Team and TechnoMag-CIP.
 With these teams, Suter won 3 consecutive manufacturer's titles and claimed their first rider's title with future MotoGP champion Marc Marquez.

 During the Suter MMX2's debut season, it was one of the most popular bikes on the grid, with almost one third of the entries being MMX2s.

+Belgian rider Xavier Simeon finished 2nd in 2014 Argentinian GP with Sutter MMx2 (Federal oil Gresini Team).

+Swiss Dominique Aegerter won in 2017 Misano race.

 Notable riders

-Among those that rode the MMX2 in Moto2, there were a few notable riders, including Marc Márquez (Repsol Honda), Johann Zarco (Red Bull KTM), Andrea Iannone (Aprilia Racing Team Gresini), Stefan Bradl (Red Bull KTM), Kenan Sofuoğlu, and Scott Redding.
+Among those that rode the MMX2 in Moto2, there were a few notable riders, including Xavier Simeon (Gresini Racing), Marc Márquez (Repsol Honda), Johann Zarco (Red Bull KTM), Andrea Iannone (Aprilia Racing Team Gresini), Stefan Bradl (Red Bull KTM), Kenan Sofuoğlu, and Scott Redding.